 What Does the Next Generation Want?
-Reflections from the 2018 LAF Olmsted Scholars
+Insights from the 2018 LAF Olmsted Scholars

 On October 18, 35 of LAF’s 2018 Olmsted Scholars gathered in Philadelphia for a recognition luncheon and leadership conversation to celebrate their achievements and discuss the vision they have for themselves and the profession.
 LAF Olmsted Scholars are landscape architecture students nominated by their colleges and universities for their exceptional leadership potential.
 These emerging professionals shared their concerns and aspirations, which congealed around five key themes.
 Established landscape architects should take note.

 Across the board, the Olmsted Scholars had concerns about work-life balance.
 As a whole, the group worried about what work schedules would look like and what impact that would have on their personal relationships and aspirations.
 Their hopes and anxieties are shared by many new graduates.

 One father worried that he would be forced to choose between his career and his family at some point, and that his career would suffer because of this choice.
 It was particularly stirring to see family and child-rearing concerns being raised by the young men in the group.
 For a long time, family leave has been considered a women’s issue, yet it is not.
 Parents and families are made up of people of all genders, and they are looking to their workplaces to support them in not only their professional roles, but also the personal roles that enrich their professional practice.

 The 2018 Olmsted Scholars were excited about mentorship.
 They want to continue learning, asking questions, and expanding their knowledge and experience.
 There were many ideas of what mentorship might look like.
 One Scholar put forth an impactful paradigm of the mentorship she hoped to find: it was not be a single relationship but a culture that permeated the workplace.
 In this culture, everyone would mentor and be mentored; everyone would understand that learning is an iterative process that all parties need to take part in.